Feeds:

-I’d like to announce a new service I’m offering that I think will be just the ticket when you need a quicker consult.
-For those who have some nagging questions about their health issues but aren’t ready to do a full consult, I’m now offering a shorter one for half my usual fee.
+I’d like to announce a service I’m offering that I think will be just the ticket when you need a quicker consult.
+For those who have some nagging questions about their health issues but aren’t ready to do a full consult, I’m now offering a shorter format for half my usual fee.

 My fee is $30 for this mini-consult.